About Us

 Tony Martin, professor of African studies at Wellesley College (Massachusetts).

-Paul "Pete" McCloskey, former U.S. Congressman (Rep.-Calf.).
-This U.S. Marine Corps veteran braved enemy fire in Korea, opposed Richard Nixon on Capitol Hill, and spoke out against Israel’s violations of U.S. law and the deceit of the Israel-first Anti-Defamation League.
+Paul "Pete" McCloskey, former U.S. Congressman (Rep.-Calif.).
+This U.S. Marine Corps veteran braved enemy fire in Korea, opposed Richard Nixon on Capitol Hill, and spoke out against Israel's violations of U.S. law and the deceit of the Israel-first Anti-Defamation League.

 Tom Sunic, author, scholar and former political science professor and diplomat.